 Sustainability is inherent in the kaupapa of Ngāi Tahu Farming and covers every business function, geographic location within Te Waipounamu, and anywhere our product is used or consumed.
 Rhys has an in-depth understanding the business which allows him to drive sustainability initiatives across the business.

 Rhys joined Ngāi Tahu Farming on a fulltime basis in 2013 to lead land development and asset management.
 Before Ngāi Tahu Farming Rhys was working with an Auckland development company during the Christchurch rebuild and has also spent nine years overseas, playing rugby and working in the yachting industry.

 In 2018 Rhys assumed his current role to lead the sustainability initiatives across the various divisions within Ngāi Tahu Farming.
-The role involves working with a wide variety of stakeholders to ensure Ngāi Tahu Farming delivers on sustainability across all four bottom lines, Culture, People, Plant and Profit.
+The role involves working with a wide variety of stakeholders to ensure Ngāi Tahu Farming delivers on sustainability across all four bottom lines.